 The addictive behaviors trigger a release of dopamine, increasing the pleasure received from the activity.

-Both these addictions exhibit three similar characteristics:
+Both these addictions exhibit three similar personality traits:

-Pleasure-Seeking: Pursuing the substance or performing the act to obtain pleasure or reward
+- Pleasure-Seeking: Pursuing the substance or performing the act to obtain pleasure or reward

-Withdrawal: Experiencing a surge of mental, emotional and physical unrest upon quitting the substance or the act
+- Withdrawal: Experiencing a surge of mental, emotional and physical unrest upon quitting the substance or the act

-Compulsive Behavior: Using the substance or performing the act persistently without it leading to pleasure or reward, even when it costs their health, finances, work, or relationships
+- Compulsive Behavior: Using the substance or performing the act persistently without it leading to pleasure or reward, even when it costs their health, finances, work, or relationships